Kadeena Cox: Awards and honours

 In March 2017, Cox was awarded the Sporting Equals Sportswoman of the Year at the Lycamobile British Ethnic Diversity Sports Awards (BEDSAs) held at the London Hilton on Park Lane.

-On 5 June 2022 Cox, riding a cycle alongside Sir Chris Hoy, headed "The Time of Our Lives" section of the Platinum Jubilee Pageant.
+On 5 June 2022, Cox, riding a cycle alongside Sir Chris Hoy, headed "The Time of Our Lives" section of the Platinum Jubilee Pageant.

 Media appearances

 She appeared on Celebrity Mastermind in December 2016, scoring just 3 points with her specialist subject Arsenal F.C., and no points at all in the general knowledge round.
 This is the lowest ever score.
 She won the second Celebrity Robot Wars 2016 episode later that month with her collaboration with Ellis Ware (who drove Pulsar in the preceding regular series), with a robot called Kadeena Machina, a robot with a vertical disc, which won all four of its fights, the only robot to do so.

 In 2017, she took part in the British television winter sports show The Jump, but had her funding suspended while on the show due to the number of injuries contestants sometimes have.
 In April 2018, Cox took part in The Great Stand Up to Cancer Bake Off on Channel 4 in aid of Stand Up to Cancer.
-In 2021, she appeared on Celebrity Gogglebox with fellow athlete Adam Gemili.
+In 2021, she appeared on Celebrity Gogglebox with fellow athlete Adam Gemili, and returned in 2024 with paralympic athlete Lauren Steadman.
 In September 2021, Cox won the sixteenth series of BBC's Celebrity MasterChef, beating Joe Swash and Megan McKenna.

 In November 2021, Cox was announced as a contestant on the twenty-first series of I'm a Celebrity...Get Me Out of Here!.
 She was second to be eliminated.
 Then in June 2022, Cox made a cameo appearance in an episode of the BBC soap opera Doctors.
+On 7 January 2023, Cox appeared on stage in The Awakening, the inaugural event for LEEDS 2023, a year-long cultural festival in the city.
+On 24 January 2025, she appeared on Would I Lie To You?.